yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-2.md

 }
 ```

-This fixes the performance issue we talked about above.
-However, there are still
+This fixes the performance issue we talked about above and is probably a
-other issues with this approach.
+good enough MVP, but there are still other issues.

 # Issues